Lance Rentzel: Los Angeles Rams

 On May 19, 1971, Rentzel was traded to the Los Angeles Rams in exchange for tight end Billy Truax and wide receiver Wendell Tucker.
-Head coach Tom Landry said after the trade, "We know we are giving up on one of the top flankers in the league, but I thought he would be better off in another city where he had the same opportunity regularly.
+After the trade, head coach Tom Landry stated: "We know we are giving up on one of the top flankers in the league, but I thought he would be better off in another city where he had the same opportunity regularly.
 We found this in Los Angeles, and it was one of the teams Lance wanted to be traded to if he were traded."
 To replace Rentzel, the Cowboys also obtained Lance Alworth from the San Diego Chargers, in exchange for left tackle Tony Liscio (who retired before reporting to the Chargers, then returned to the Cowboys during the season when starting left tackle Ralph Neely suffered a season-ending injury), tight end Pettis Norman, and defensive tackle Ron East.

-Although he spent only four seasons with the Cowboys, Rentzel left as the team's fourth all-time wide receiver in addition to other franchise records:
+Although he spent only four seasons with the Cowboys, Rentzel left as the team's fourth all-time wide receiver in addition to setting other franchise records: